SDineshKumar1304/Machine-Learning/README.md

 This project showcases a simple linear regression model to predict property prices based on their areas.
 The dataset includes two variables: "Area" (in square feet) and "Price" (in currency).
 The objective is to create an accurate linear regression model for predicting property prices.

+# Project : 3 Random forrest Classifier

+# The Telco customer churn data
+This data contains information about a fictional telco company that provided home phone and Internet services to 7043 customers in California in Q3.
+It indicates which customers have left, stayed, or signed up for their service.
+Multiple important demographics are included for each customer, as well as a Satisfaction Score, Churn Score, and Customer Lifetime Value (CLTV) index. https://community.ibm.com/community/user/businessanalytics/blogs/steven-macko/2019/07/11/telco-customer-churn-1113

+Churn is when customers stop using a product or service.
+For example, if someone cancels their phone plan or stops using a streaming service, it's considered churn.
+Businesses pay close attention to churn because it's important to keep customers happy and prevent them from leaving, as gaining new customers can be more costly.
+Understanding why customers leave helps businesses improve and retain their customer base.
+I've conducted an analysis of the provided customer dataset.
+The dataset contains information about both male and female customers.
+A significant portion of the customers are not senior citizens.
+Relationship Status:

+# Churn Analysis:
+The "Churn" column is crucial as it indicates whether a customer has left the service.
+It's important to investigate factors that contribute to churn, such as tenure, service types, and additional features.